PostgreSQL settings

 Temp file limit

-Management consoleAPICLITerraformMaximum amount of disk space (in bytes) a single process can use for temporary files.
-A transaction that tries to exceed this limit will be canceled.
+Management consoleAPICLITerraformMaximum disk space (in bytes) a single process can use for temporary files.
+Any transaction attempting to exceed this limit will be aborted.

-Large queries are executed in the disk space rather than in RAM.
-Queries that are too large overload the disk and prevent other queries from being executed.
-The setting prevents queries that degrade performance by limiting the size of temporary files.
+Large queries are executed on disk rather than in memory.
+Excessively large queries overload the disk and impede the execution of other queries.
+This setting prevents the execution of performance-degrading queries by limiting the size of temporary files.

 -